GerritCodeReview/plugins_code-owners/resources/Documentation/backend-find-owners.md

 details about code owner config files are described [here](backends.html#codeOwnerConfigFiles)).

+**NOTE:** Tools should never parse `OWNERS` files on their own, but instead always use the [REST API](rest-api.html) to access code owner information.

+Parsing `OWNERS` files is highly discouraged because:

+* it's hard for tools to implement the parsing of `OWNERS` files in a way that is consistent with how Gerrit parses them
+* reimplementing the parsing logic outside of Gerrit is a lot of effort that can be safed by using the REST API and letting Gerrit do the parsing
+* parsing `OWNERS` files outside of Gerrit is likely less efficient since the parser likely needs to reach out to Gerrit to fetch additional input (e.g. if `OWNERS` files from other branches or repositories are imported)
+* the format of `OWNERS` files may change (e.g. by the addition of new features) which could break parsers outside of Gerrit

 ### <a id="defaultCodeOwnerConfiguration">Default code owners
 Default code owners that apply to all branches can be defined in an `OWNERS` file in the root directory of the `refs/meta/config` branch.
 This `OWNERS` file